 I added some extra pictures of the Cedar Park chalet since so many people are interested in renting it.
-Pointe-Claire’s website is pretty…..sparse but it’s around 150$ for 3-4 hours and there are 6′ tables, chairs, a full kitchen with stove and fridge, bathroom, and the outside patio.
+There are 6′ tables, chairs, a full kitchen with stove and fridge, a bathroom, and the outside patio.
 There is plenty of space outside the chalet for tables or even a bouncy castle and the two playgrounds are a little ways down the path so you probably won’t have rogue kids wandering over to your party.
 If you have more questions, call Pointe-Claire!

 RENTAL INFO HERE.
 Look under “Rentals”.
 The phone number is near the bottom of the page.